Gowrish31/Ecommerce-Follow-Along/README.md

 - Creating User Controller for handelling all the actions such as  adding a new user , updating their info and even accesing data.
 - Finnaly Setting up Multer for file uploads

+## Milestone 5:
+In this assignment we created the frontend UI for users to register by filling out their details

+created a sign up page which included:
+-Name,

+-Email,

+-Password

+And implemented Form validation,

+Adding form validation to ensure users input valid data